TrojanEdit: Multimodal Backdoor Attack Against Image Editing Model: Introduction

 \section{Introduction}

 Recently, diffusion models have achieved success in image generation~\cite{Dhariwal2021Diffusion,Nichol2022GLIDE:,Ramesh2022Hierarchical}, and many studies have extended these models to other applications, such as image editing~\cite{Brooks2023InstructPix2Pix:,Kawar2022Imagic:}, 3D generation~\cite{Zhou20213D,Luo2021Diffusion3D}, and video generation~\cite{Ho2022Video,Ho2022ImagenVideoGeneration}.
 Unlike image generation, which takes a prompt as input and creates an image based on that prompt, image editing involves providing both an image and editing instructions.
 The output is a modified version of the original image, where the specified changes are applied while preserving all other unaltered elements.
-In image editing, text-based editing~\cite{Brooks2023InstructPix2Pix:,Kawar2022Imagic:} is one of the most representative methods.

-While diffusion models have demonstrated great capabilities, their vulnerabilities to backdoor attacks raise significant security concerns~\cite{Chou2023Howbackdoordm,Chou2023VillanDiffusionbackdoor,Vice2024BAGM:,Zhai2023Text-to-ImageEasilyBackdoored,Huang2024PersonalizationFew-ShotBackdoorDiffusion,Wang2024Thenbackdoordm}.
+While diffusion models have demonstrated great capabilities, their vulnerabilities to backdoor attacks raise significant security concerns~\cite{Chou2023Howbackdoordm,Chou2023VillanDiffusionbackdoor,Vice2024BAGM:,Zhai2023Text-to-ImageEasilyBackdoored,Huang2024PersonalizationFew-ShotBackdoorDiffusion,Wang2024Thenbackdoordm,chen2023trojdiff}.
 Backdoor attacks typically involve poisoning the training data, causing the model to function normally with clean inputs but behave maliciously when exposed to triggered input.
-Chou~\etal~\cite{Chou2023Howbackdoordm} proposed the first backdoor attack method for unconditional diffusion models~\cite{DDPM}.
+Chou et al.~\cite{Chou2023Howbackdoordm} proposed the first backdoor attack method for unconditional diffusion models~\cite{DDPM}.
 By embedding a trigger in the input image and associating the triggered input images with target outputs during training, they inject a backdoor into the model.
-Later, Zhai~\etal~\cite{Zhai2023Text-to-ImageEasilyBackdoored} extended this attack to text-to-image models by using a space in the prompt as the trigger.
+Later, Zhai et al.~\cite{Zhai2023Text-to-ImageEasilyBackdoored} extended this attack to text-to-image models by using a space in the prompt as the trigger.
 Subsequent studies~\cite{Vice2024BAGM:,Ramesh2022Hierarchical} have explored various methods of injecting backdoor into different components of text-to-image models.